Support & Resistance Zones

 Example:

-The resistance holds & is tested five times without breaking/giving in.
+The resistance holds and is tested five times without breaking/giving in.

 More times a resistance level is tested the stronger the it is.

-Once this level has been decided traders put their stock orders to sell at this level and at the same time putting a stop loss a few pips above it.
+After determining this level, traders set their stock orders to sell there, while also placing a stop loss a few pips above this point.

-In the above exemplification the market did not move above this area.
-This region shows an area where price can't break above.
+In the example above, the market did not go above this level.
+This spot shows where the cost has trouble going higher.

-This highlights that the demand to sell indices at this region will be greater & therefore providing a good point to begin a sell trade, while placing stop losses some pips just above this level.
+This shows that more people will want to sell indices at this price, making it a good spot to start a sell trade, with stop losses placed a few pips above this price level.

 Learn More Topics:

-- How to Add SMI 20 in MT4 Software Platform
+- How to Add SMI 20 on MT4 Software Platform

-- How Can I Trade Index Chart Movement?
+- How Do I Trade Index Chart Movement?

 - Stock Index Trading Strategy for UKX100 Indices